So it's become apparent that there's something wrong with modern morality.

 And then Islamic State, lo and behold, they find a bunch of hadith where it's permissible.

-And so you end up with with this miasma, and it means that everything is conditional.
+And it means that everything is conditional.

 All of the injunctions to do with warfare are conditional.

-For a very long time, the view of Sunni Syrian Muslims was that you can't have relations relations with Israel, the Israelis are conquerors, we should have no tolerance for them, we're at a state of war, etc.
+For a very long time, the view of Sunni Syrian Muslims was that you can't have relations with Israel.

-So it's all in fact contingent on what the ruler judges to be in the interest of the community of the Ummah.
+So it's all in fact contingent on what the ruler judges to be in the interest of the community, of the ummah.

-Is it like in politics where we're talking about people who say, right, these are the laws that need to hold when in peace, but when we are in a situation of emergency, all laws don't count, and by and uh lo and behold, we're always in a situation of emergency.
+Is it like in politics where we're talking about people who say, right, these are the laws that need to hold when in peace, but when we're in a situation of emergency, all laws don't count.

-Well, here we're talking about conditions in war, where supposedly he's not allowed to kill women or or the or the elderly, and yet we see Muhammad ordering assassinations.
+Well, here we're talking about conditions in war, where supposedly he's not allowed to kill women or the elderly.

-It was also a law of war that it's not allowed to chop trees and to sort of the the implications being you're not allowed to destroy productive things, you should simply conquer them and take them over.
+It was also a law of war that it's not allowed to chop trees and to sort of the implications being you're not allowed to destroy productive things.

 That's the implication.